ht-pham/cs5103-course-project/README.md

 <div>
   <b>Requirements</b>
   <br>
   The initial requirement is to transform it to any different time zone.
+The secondary requirement is to enable/disable Daylight Time Savings for all regions with an assumption that all regions start and end Daylight Time Savings.
   <br>
 </div>